veeti/vasara/docs/items.rst

 You might need to do some sort of processing on the raw item contents before the item is compiled.
 For example, a blogger might want to write their posts in Markdown_ instead of raw HTML.
 This can be accomplished with *filters*.

 Each item has a ``list`` of filters called :attr:`Item.filters`.
-You are free to manipulate this list as you wish, and a helper method like :func:`Site.route` also exists.
-It's obviously called :func:`Site.filter`.
+You are free to manipulate this list as you wish, and a helper method like :meth:`Site.route` also exists.
+It's obviously called :meth:`Site.filter`.

 A filter is just a simple Python function:

+.. currentmodule:: example
 .. function:: filter(item)

     A function that filters the contents of an :class:`Item`.
 Should manipulate the :attr:`Item.filtered_content` attribute.

     :param item: the item being filtered
     :returns: nothing
+.. currentmodule:: vasara

 For example, if we wanted to filter posts using a fictional markup language called reTextDown and its Python module would contain a single function called ``retextdown_text``, we could wrap this function with a filter like this: